Hugh Royer III

 Hugh Royer III (born February 13, 1964) is an American professional golfer and golf instructor.

+Early life
-He is the son of Hugh Royer Jr., who played on the PGA Tour for 14 years and won the 1970 Western Open.

-Royer was born in Columbus, Georgia and spent the majority of his childhood traveling with his father on Tour.
+Royer was born in Columbus, Georgia.
+He is the son of the professional golfer Hugh Royer Jr., who played on the PGA Tour for 14 years and won the 1970 Western Open.
+He spent the majority of his childhood traveling with his father on Tour.

+Amateur career

 Royer received a scholarship to Mississippi State University where he played for two years.
 In those two seasons, Royer had one tournament win and seven top-10 finishes, and held the low stroke average each year.
 He then transferred to Columbus State University for his junior and senior years, where his father served as head golf coach.
 He was NCAA Division II Player of the Year and First Team All-American in 1985 and 1986.
 He was named 1987 Amateur Player of the Year by the Carolinas Golf Reporter.

 In the summer following his senior year at CSU, he won the Georgia State Amateur Championship by one stroke over Allen Doyle.
 Two weeks later, he defeated Doyle again in the Southeastern Amateur by five strokes setting a record at 20 under par - a record not broken until 2017.
 Because of open-heart surgery, Royer was forced to withdraw from the U.S. Amateur later that year.
 Shortly after his recovery, Royer won the Azalea Amateur Invitational in Charleston, South Carolina in a playoff and won the Western Amateur.
 This gave the Western Golf Association the only father-son combination to win the Open and Amateur in their history.

+Professional career

 Royer turned professional in 1987.
 He competed on the South African Tour for six years, where he had one tournament win and several runner-up finishes.

 He started playing on the Nike Tour in 1991 and won his first title in 1993 in Florence, South Carolina at the Nike South Carolina Classic.
 Later that year, he won again in Texarkana, Arkansas at the Nike Texarkana Open.
 In 1995, he won the Nike Dominion Open and the Nike Permian Basin Open.
 Royer gained his PGA Tour card that year and retained it until 1998.
 He had four top-10 finishes.
 He competed on the Nationwide Tour in 1999 and 2000 before retiring.